ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/OrderedOperations.rst

 Some implementations of sets and maps support more operations besides these.
 In particular, binary search trees support many operations based on the *order* of the elements.
 In this section we will see some of these operations.

 Minimum and maximum: We can easily find the minimum or maximum element of a binary search tree.
-To find the minimum, we start at the root of the tree and @go as far left as possible@.
+To find the minimum, we start at the root of the tree and *go as far left as possibleG.
 That is, we descend into the root's left child, then into that node's left child, and so on.
 We stop once we find a node whose left child is null - that node contains the smallest element.
 For a map, this returns the smallest key.
 To find the maximum, we do the same algorithm, but going right instead of left.

 <<code>> - <<demo?>> - <<exercise?>>